evstropovv/artmurka/README.md

 # artmurka
-Android client for online store.
+Android client for online store http://artmurka.com
 I am trying to build this project with MVP architecture :)

 In this project are uses: